rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 the platform as you configure your instance.
 To learn more about the ObjectRocket platform and our management and support services, visit [www.objectrocket.com](www.objectrocket.com).

-<a class="cta purple" id="cta" href="https://www.rackspace.com/data/dba-services">Learn more about Rackspace DBA Services</a>
+<a class="cta teal" id="cta" href="https://www.rackspace.com/data/dba-services">Learn more about Rackspace DBA Services</a>

 Visit [www.rackspace.com](https://www.rackspace.com) and click **Sales Chat** to get started.